gumaerc-testorg/3.22-spring-2008/content/pages/projects/superelastic_5.md

 NiTi has a fracture strength nearly three times that of its strongest constituent, nickel!
 Thus, NiTi, unlike pure nickel or titanium, can be used in a variety of environments where high strength is requisite.
 This is the defining feature of alloys; alloying one metal with others often enhances its properties.
 Though the physical properties, like density, reactivity, Young's modulus, and electrical and thermal conductivity, of an alloy may not diverge greatly from those of its elements, its engineering properties, such as tensile strength and shear strength may be substantially different from those of its constituent materials.

 **Fracture toughness** is a property which describes the ability of a material containing a crack to resist fracture.
 It is one of the most important properties of any material for virtually all design applications.
-It is denoted by KIC and has the units of MPa√_m_ .
+It is denoted by K{{< sub "IC" >}} and has the units of MPa√_m_ .
 The subscript 'IC' denotes Mode I crack opening under a normal tensile stress perpendicular to the crack, since the material can be made thick enough to resist shear (Mode II) or tear (Mode III).

 Fracture toughness is a quantitative way of expressing a material's resistance to brittle fracture when a crack is present.
 If a material has a large value of fracture toughness it will probably undergo ductile fracture.
 Brittle fracture is very characteristic of materials with a low fracture toughness value.